DFA-daven/producerCRM/ProducerVisit/SqlMetal.md

 *Note: the database name ("NorthWind") will be the name of the class.

+## Enterprise database
+### Generate code
     sqlMetal /server:dl-sqlmilk-01 /database:Enterprise /code:"c:\linqtest7\enterprise.cs" /language:csharp /sprocs /functions /pluralize

+### Add LINQ to SQL assembly reference
+- In Solution Explorer, right-click References, and then click Add reference.
+- In the Add reference dialog box, click .NET, click the System.Data.Linq assembly, and then click ok.

+### Add Enterprice code file to Project
+- On the Project menu, Add Existing Item.
+- In the Add Existing Item dialog box, move to the file location, and then click Add.

+### Create a database connection

+### Set up the User Interface

+### Test